barbacbd/nautical/README.md

 # Description

 Ahoy!
 Whether you've got your sea legs under yeh', or you're just looking to get those toes wet, you have discovered Nautical.
 Nautical contains an extension to a python based web scraper that allows users to retrieve [NOAA](https://www.ndbc.noaa.gov/) buoy information.
-Nautical also provides users with a simple interface to the [NOAA NCEI](https://www.ncei.noaa.gov/) web api.

 Peer into that spyglass and review the [nautical documentation](https://barbacbd.github.io/nautical/build/html/index.html) for more information.